 …while the other is a weathered gray.
 I’d say they look like they were meant to be, wouldn’t you?

 I had fun recreating these unwanted wooden goodies and hope you had fun too.
-All these coat/towel racks are available in my online shop (white and long rack SOLD, weathered available) for purchase.
+All these coat/towel racks are available in my online shop (white and long rack (All SOLD) for purchase.

 Time for some giveaway fun!
 I’ve been so eager to inspire you to give DIY a try and get the right tools in your hands.
 My motto since a kids has been #toolsoverjewels.
 Why?
 Well, why buy when you can create?